 Several approaches toward engaging undergraduates in scientific research are common at colleges and universities, including undergraduate research experiences (UREs) based in faculty research laboratories, course-based undergraduate research experiences (CUREs) of varying levels and types, and courses rooted in primary research literature that may be precursors to student research experiences.
 We examined the outcomes for students enrolled in UREs (N=12), CUREs (N=32), and a literature-based introduction to science research course (N=12) in a biology department at a large, private, research intensive university in the northeastern United States.
 Students enrolled in UREs and an authentic CURE with student-driven research had significant increases in science skills, but not in science self-efficacy.
+Students enrolled in the introductory research literature course had significant increases in all measured factors related to science self-efficacy.
 Students enrolled in a CURE that did not involve independent, student-driven research projects showed no significant overall improvement in either science skills or self-efficacy.
 We therefore recommend an introduction to science research through primary literature course as a way to build self-efficacy prior to CUREs and UREs, and possibly as a way to better match undergraduates with potential research mentors for future research engagement.

-Exploring Peer Learning Assistants' Impact on Student Performance and Perceptions in an Undergraduate Biology Course Brittney A Ferrari, University of Georgia Jonathan Dees, University of Georgia Norris Armstrong, University Of Georgia Kristen Miller, University of Georgia Julie M. Kittleson, University Of Georgia
+Exploring Peer Learning Assistants' Impact on Student Performance and Perceptions in an Undergraduate Biology Course

+Brittney A Ferrari, University of Georgia

+Jonathan Dees, University of Georgia

+Norris Armstrong, University Of Georgia

+Kristen Miller, University of Georgia

+Julie M. Kittleson, University Of Georgia